fabianlee/docker-prom-golang-hello-world-web/README.md

 # Summary

 Golang http web server running by default on port 8080 that is intended for testing.

 Prometheus formatted metrics available at "/metrics" with key "total_request_count" using [prometheus/client_golang library](https://github.com/prometheus/client_golang).

+Kubernetes compatible health check available at "/healthz".

-Image is based on busybox:1.36.1-glibc, is about ~16Mb because it takes advantage of multi-stage building
+Final image is based on busybox:1.36.1-glibc totaling about ~16Mb because it takes advantage of multi-stage building.

 # Pulling image from GitHub Container Registry